Inverted Hammer candlestick is a pattern that appears on a chart when there is a buyer’s pressure for pushing the price of the stocks upwards.

 3. Don’t get confused with other candlestick patterns:

-Traders often get confused between the inverted hammer and shooting star.
+Traders often get confused between the inverted hammer and shooting star candlestick pattern.
 But one should note that the inverted hammer occurs after the downtrend whereas shooting start happens after an uptrend.

-Did you find this candlestick pattern useful?
+Did you find Inverted Hammer candlestick pattern useful?
 Tell us by commenting below.

 Happy Learning !